drag0n1zed/RandomSpawn/README.md

 ## Configuration

-A `RandomSpawn.toml` file is generated in your `config` folder.
+A `dRandomSpawn.toml` file is generated in your `config` folder.
 You can set:
 *   `MaxDistance`
 *   `MaxTries`
 *   `biomeBlacklist` (list of biome IDs)